Norbiton to Hammersmith or Putney walk

 The interconnecting ponds and streams in the plantation are fed by water pumped up from Pen Ponds, in the centre of the park.

-- Follow the surfaced path down alongside Small Stream.
+Follow the surfaced path down alongside Small Stream.
 In 150m the path bends left to go alongside Main Stream.
-Turn right at the first junction to go across the stream on a wooden bridge, and keep ahead across the main path running alongside it.
+Turn right at the first junction to cross the stream on a wooden bridge and go straight across a parallel path on the other side.
+This side path leads to another attractive spot, Thomson's Pond.

 George Thomson was the Park Superintendent who developed the Garden layout in the late 1940s.
 The Plantation was opened to the public in 1953.